Packerson/Alien-invasion/README.md

 # Alien-invasion

-Based on "Python Instrukcja dla programisty" book authors Eric Matthes
+Based on " Python Crash Course A Hands On Project Based Introduction to Programming No Starch Press" book written by Eric Matthes